oxtopus/dagger/README.md

   - grok-api-server depends on grokengine
   - cluster-gateway depends on grok-api-server and grokengine

-3. Everything a project needs to test itself along with its dependencies are tracked in the CI branch.
+4. Everything a project needs to test itself are tracked in the CI branch.
 Tests are invoked in a common way across all projects.
-Each project-specific testing scenario is comprehensive and sets up itself, as well as its dependencies.
+Each project-specific testing scenario is comprehensive and sets up itself, as well as its dependencies in isolation.

 Project setup
 -------------

+### Dagger configuration

+Every dagger project must have a dagger configuration consisting of a file at the root of the project, resolvable from the CI branch.
+The configuration file should be easily identifiable (for example, `dagger.cfg`), and in a format that is easily human-readable and human-editable.
+At a minimum, the configuration must identify the development branch and a validation command.

+### Bootstrapping a dagger project

-If no CI branch exists, one will be created as an oprhan commit establishing depenciencies.
+If no CI branch exists, one will be created as an oprhan commit establishing an initial dagger configuration:

   `git checkout --orphan CI`
   `git rm -rf .`
-  `git rev-list -n 1 ...`
+  ... create dagger configuration ...
-  `git add dependencies.txt`
+  `git add dagger.cfg`
   `git commit`

 Initializing a project requires: